 BasicBlock and ControlFlowGraph.
-These two classes in cfg are simple classes that represent one basic block and a control flow graph.
+These two classes in cfg represent one basic block and a control flow graph.
 Each basic block is restricted to one instruction, which is sufficient for this assignment.
-(Having larger basic blocks is simply an optimization to avoid some computation and space overhead for the analyses we are performing.)
+(Larger basic blocks avoid some computation and space overhead and facilitates more sophisticated instruction selection schemes that operate on the block level, but they are not necessary for the analyses we are performing.)
 When constructing the CFG, don't forget to include dummy nodes for enter and exit.
-(These can hold a TACComment instruction, a TACNoOp instruction, null, etc.).
+(These can hold a TACComment instruction, a TACNOOP instruction, etc.).
 You should not need to modify these two classes, although you are free to do so if you wish.

 In addition to toString, the ControlFlowGraph supports generating dot files to show the control flow graph graphically with the dotToFile method.
-If you generate a.dot. the following commands will show you the graph:
+If you generate a.dot, the following commands will show you the graph:

-dot -Tps < a.dot > a.ps xv a.ps
+dot -Tpdf < a.dot > a.pdf